msfidelis/eks-argo-sharding-multicluster/README.md

 ### Infraestructure Update With Zero Downtime

 All clusters will share the same load balancers, and traffic distribution will be carried out based on the weight of the Target Group.
+The workload only has the workload splitting in sharding, and all shards have the same APIs.

 ![Step 1](.github/images/ok.drawio.png)